wpgp/Small-area-population-estimation-from-health-intervention-campaign-surveys-and-partial-Observations/README.md

 Below are two major input datasets used:
 1) survey_data.RData: this is the main input data containing counts of people, building counts, and all the geospatial covariates prepared at the census unit level. (please use only 'survey_data.RData'.
 It contains a data frame called 'covs' which ais the main data.
 2) cu_boundary.gpkg: this matches perfectly with the surv_data and contains most of the variables in the .csv file.
 The centroids of the c_boundary file is used as the longitude and latituide for the surv_data file.

+## Other files
+We have included the supplementary document containing extra information that could not go into the main manuscript here.
+The file is called "Supplemental-Small-Area_Pop_Estimates.pdf"

 #### Please kindly leave us a feedback to help improve our future outputs.
 You can contact the corresponding author on cc.nnanatu@soton.ac.uk or nnanatuchibuzor@gmail.com - thanks!